 We are now coming to grips with the enormity of the problems we have created for ourselves through the unselfconscious manipulation of nature for particular ends.
 The need for change is undeniable.
 With change comes challenge, and challenges lead to both threats and opportunities.
 There are threats to people’s power and position, and threats to their sense of themselves as professionals.
 IWRM requires that platforms be developed to allow different stakeholders, often with apparently irreconcilable differences to somehow work together.

-As the Global Water Partnership (GWP) puts it:
+As the Global Water Partnership puts it:

 IWRM is a challenge to conventional practices, attitudes and professional certainties.
 It confronts entrenched sectoral interests and requires that the water resource is managed holistically for the benefit of all.
 No one pretends that meeting the IWRM challenge will be easy but it is vital that a start is made now to avert the burgeoning crisis.